Levent0z/docsify/drafts/favorites.md

 ## JavaScript Libraries, Components & Frameworks

 - [Chai](https://www.chaijs.com/) A BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework
+- [Chakra.UI](https://chakra-ui.com/) A simple, modular and accessible component library that gives you the building blocks you need to build your React applications
 - [Dexie.JS](https://dexie.org/) A Minimalistic Wrapper for IndexedDB. ([Samples](https://dexie.org/docs/Samples))
 - [esm](https://github.com/standard-things/esm) The brilliantly simple, babel-less, bundle-less ECMAScript module loader.
 - [expo](https://expo.io/) With Expo tools, services, and React, you can build, deploy, and quickly iterate on native Android, iOS, and web apps from the same JavaScript codebase.